canonical/hotsos/defs/README.md

     expr: <re.match pattern>
 ```

-An example sequence search on a file path could look like:
+A sequence search on a file:

 ```
 myeventname: